 options are always given between quotes.
 An option following a + (resp. # is added to the end (resp. start) of current set of options while an option following a - is removed from it.
 The directive can be empty (meaning that the corresponding test will use the standard set of options).
 As with OPT, each STDOPT corresponds to a different (set of) test case(s).
+LOG directives preceding an STDOPT are taken into account.

-• The syntax for directive EXECNOW is the following.
+• The syntax for directives EXECNOW and EXEC is the following.